faelys/pashage/README.md

 Syntax:

 ```
-pashage [list] [subfolder ...]
+pashage [list] [--raw,-r] [subfolder ...]
 ```

-This subcommand displays the given subfolders as a tree, or the whole store when no subfolder is specified.
+This subcommand displays the given subfolders as a tree or a raw list, or the whole store when no subfolder is specified.

 Note that when a secret is given instead of a subfolder, the _show_ command will be used instead, without any warning or error.

+Flags:
+- `-r` or `--raw`: display the results as a raw list of secrets

 Environment:
 - `CLICOLOR`: when set to a non-empty value, use ANSI escape sequences to